Hermann Scheer: Life

 His book Energy Autonomy was instrumental in the making of the film Die 4.
 Revolution – Energy Autonomy.
 Scheer advocated for the municipal ownership of utility companies, and was a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations.

-He suddenly died in a hospital in Berlin from heart failure after an unspecified short and severe illness.
+In 2010, Scheer died from heart failure in a hospital in Berlin after an unspecified short and severe illness.
 His wife (since 1970), Irm Pontenagel, managed the solar lobby association Eurosolar for decades.
 His daughter Nina Scheer managed an eco management consulting company and is herself a member of the Bundestag.
-After his sudden death, SPD politician Rita Schwarzelühr-Sutter took his mandate via the German list system.